couchbaselabs/node-ottoman/vuepress/guides/model.md

 User.find(filter)
 // Returns a list of the elements that match the applied filters.
 ```
-See the chapter on queries for more details on how to use the [Query](/guides/query-builder) api.
+See the chapter on queries for more details on how to use the [Query](/guides/query-builder) API.

 ## Deleting